astronomer/docs/astro/install-gcp.md

 To activate the Data Plane on your GCP project:

-1. Run the following commands in your Google Cloud Shell:
+1. Run the following commands in your Google Cloud Shell (if you aren't using the Google Cloud Shell, you will need to set $GOOGLE_CLOUD_PROJECT to your Project ID):

     ```sh
     $ gcloud services enable storage-component.googleapis.com